Aineshphanithi/Simple-Weather-App/README.md

 # WeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.
+The additional tools used are bootstrap and the APIXU API.

 ## Development server